Get ready to enrol in your courses! Select the student category that best describes you and follow the steps to complete

 - Graduate students (Graduate and Postdoctoral Studies)

 Whether you’re a new student or just need to refresh your memory, our support team is here to help you through the enrolment process.
-Please consult the enrolment support page for information on our student brigade, regional mentors and the enrolment help centre.
+Please consult the enrolment support page for information.

-Course enrolment help sessions on campus and in some high schools
+Undergraduate course enrolment help sessions in some high schools